 Other triggers include:

-Lhermitte’s sign is different than
+Lhermitte’s sign is different from

 Education and reassurance are often enough to help most people manage the discomfort of Lhermitte’s sign.
 It often goes away after several months to a year.